Purpose of CPW Hearings Office:

 Reinstatement of driver license privileges and reinstatement of wildlife license privileges don’t usually happen at the same time.
 Driver license privileges are typically reinstated much sooner than reinstatement of CPW wildlife license privileges.

-- How to achieve compliance with Child Support Services to end their suspension;
+- How to achieve compliance with Child Support Services to end their suspension; and

 CPW suspends wildlife license privileges for persons convicted of wildlife-related crimes.